manasvityagi/IoT_Dashboard/Journal.md

 discord useful, because, I initially put the value of secret key in quotes, but something made me recall the conversation on discord regarding AWS key, so I avoided that mistake.

+Moved away from is_authenticated and then redirect, to decorators, since they are more concise, and easy to understand (not the actual mechanism of decorators, which seems a bit of mystery).
+But it the disadvantage is that the redirect URL is not visible in the same file.

      Estimated Time:
      Finished at: